j-tirelli/Fume-games/README.md

 # Project Name

-> MThis project is an excercise in designing a single page application sales portal.
+> This project is an excercise in designing a single page application sales portal.
 This page will make use of interactive components to display video, images, and text content to a potential customer, making use of a service oriented architecture through a proxy server to create one seamless page.

 ## Related Projects